 - The ethical responsibilities of the nursing profession and practices within the Nurse Practice Act

-- Assuming responsibility as a manager of care for a group of patients by establishing priorities for nursing care.
+- Management of care for a group of patients by establishing priorities for nursing care, use of resources, and delegation of nursing care to health care workers

 GRADUATES MAY PURSUE A NURSING CAREER AT: